matestack/matestack-ui-core/docs/components/del.md

 This component can take 2 optional configuration params and either yield content or display what gets passed to the `text` configuration param.

 #### # id (optional)
-Expects a string with all ids the span should have.
+Expects a string with all ids the del should have.

 #### # class (optional)
-Expects a string with all classes the span should have.
+Expects a string with all classes the del should have.

+#### # cite (optional)
+Expects a string with a URL to a document that explains the reason why the text was deleted.

+#### # datetime (optional)
+Expects a string which specifies the date and time of when the text was deleted.

 ## Example 1: Yield a given block